LiXizhi/NPLRuntime/README.md

 Welcome to the NPL Runtime!
 -------------------------
 NPL or Neural Parallel Language is an open source, high-performance, scripting language.
 Its syntax is 100%-compatible with [lua](http://www.lua.org).
 NPL runtime provides essential functionality for building `3D/2D/Server` applications that runs on `windows/linux/android/iOS`.
-It is similar to [java](www.java.com), but is more flexible in nature.

 ### Install Guide
 ```